As I say, Rush Limbaugh executing assigned host duties flawlessly.

 That may have been the germination for it.

-When I was growing up, um we had all these plastic fruit displays, you know, the artificial fruit in a basket that you put on the table, and it was designed to look like you had real fruit there, except that you didn't.
+When I was growing up, we had all these plastic fruit displays, you know, the artificial fruit in a basket that you put on the table, and it was designed to look like you had real fruit there, except that you didn't.

-And you know, it was all plastic.
+And, you know, it was all plastic.

-So I mean, there were plastic bananas, and there were plastic apples.
+So, I mean, there were plastic bananas, and there were plastic apples.

 Uh-huh.

-But plastic plastic banana, it was all part of the alliteration of the of the phrase.
+But plastic banana, it was all part of the alliteration of the phrase that made it attractive.

 It's just one of those things.

-It just rolled off one day, and I said, Wow, that sounded cool.
+It just rolled off one day, and I said, wow, that sounded cool.

 And I endeavored to try to remember it.

-But I appreciate the call.
+But I appreciate the call, Jim, very much.

-You're next on the EIB network.
+Christopher in Richmond, Virginia, you're next on the EIB network.

 Hi.